AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/RaspberryPi-Pico-W.md

 ## Connecting to the LwM2M Server

-To connect to Coiote IoT Device Management LwM2M Server, please register at [https://eu.iot.avsystem.cloud](https://eu.iot.avsystem.cloud).
+To connect to a Coiote IoT Device Management LwM2M Server, register at [https://eu.iot.avsystem.cloud](https://eu.iot.avsystem.cloud).

 To connect the board: